BobPortmann/IDLCall.jl/README.md

 - Make more flexible to install on all platforms

-- Add more variable types to be transfered between julia and IDL.
+- Add more variable types to be transferred between julia and IDL.